Kevin Rooney (ice hockey)

-Kevin Rooney (born May 21, 1993) is an American professional ice hockey center for the Tucson Roadrunners in the American Hockey League (AHL) while under contract to the Utah Mammoth of the National Hockey League (NHL).
+Kevin Rooney (born May 21, 1993) is an American professional ice hockey player who is a center for the Tucson Roadrunners in the American Hockey League (AHL).

 Growing up in Canton, Massachusetts, Rooney won two state championships at two different high schools.
 He first won a Division 2 State championship with the Canton High School Bulldogs before transferring to Berkshire School and winning the 2012 NEPSAC Martin/Earl tournament.
 After going undrafted into the National Hockey League's Entry Draft, Rooney played four seasons with Providence College from 2012 to 2016.
 Following his senior year, Rooney signed a professional contract with the Albany Devils of the American Hockey League.

 Personal life

 Rooney was born on May 21, 1993, in Canton, Massachusetts, to parents Dave and Dawn Rooney.
 Dave and his brother Steve both played ice hockey at Canton High School, a school that Rooney and his brother Bryan would later attend.
 Beyond his father, Rooney's cousins Joe and Chris played NCAA college ice hockey while his uncle Steve won a Stanley Cup with the Montreal Canadiens.